sara-nl/swiftdocs/source/Pages/Clients/s3ql.rst

 Installation
 ============

-Documentation on how to install s3ql can be found at: https://bitbucket.org/nikratio/s3ql/wiki/Home.
-On linux, your distro often has the s3ql package in their repos, see: https://bitbucket.org/nikratio/s3ql/wiki/Installation.
+Documentation on how to install s3ql can be found at: https://github.com/s3ql/s3ql/ and https://www.rath.org/s3ql-docs/installation.html.
 There is also a user guide: http://www.rath.org/s3ql-docs/index.html.

 ============
 Configuration